yecril71pl/cpp-docs.pl-pl/docs/standard-library/basic-string-class.md

    cout << "The string with a character inserted from a range is: "
         << str7a << endl;

-   // The eigth member function inserts a number of
+   // The eighth member function inserts a number of
    // characters at a specified position in the string string str8 ( "ABCDHIJ" );
    basic_string <char>::iterator str8_Iter = ( str8.begin ( ) + 4 );